MicrosoftDocs/azure-dev-docs/articles/javascript/ai/get-started-app-chat-template-llama-index.md

 ### LlamaIndex manages the data from ingestion to retrieval

-To implement a RAG (Retrieval-Augmented Generation) system using LlamaIndex, key steps are identified below with the LlamaIndex functionality:
+To implement a RAG (Retrieval-Augmented Generation) system using LlamaIndex, key steps are identified below with the LlamaIndex functionality specified:

 | Process | Description | LlamaIndex |
 |--|--|--|